 If you are unsure how to cut papaya, here is a web page, "How to cut a Papaya," containing a link to a video.
-I find that YouTube has a video to accomplish almost any task, and cutting papaya is no exception.
+YouTube has a video to accomplish almost any task, and cutting papaya is no exception.
 All cookies need some structure, and coconut goes very well with papaya.

 Ingredients